 Are There Any Alternatives?

-If your main reason for not going to the hospital after your car accident is the cost of treatment, you have an alternative.
+If your main reason for not going to the hospital after your car accident is the cost of emergency room treatment, you have an alternative.

 There’s no substitute for going to the ER if you have severe or life-threatening injuries, but for minor injuries, it’s worth at least heading to your local urgent care clinic.
 This gives you a professional opinion on whether you need to go to the hospital or you can safely treat your injuries at home.
 Urgent care is also generally less expensive than going to the emergency room.